 How hard is JUST WALK?

-We want you to take on a challenge and justify your sponsorship.
-The routes are mainly off road where possible taking in footpaths, bridle paths, tracks and trails including the South Downs Way on all routes apart from the 10km route.
+We want you to take on a personal challenge and justify your sponsorship if you are walking for a charity.
+The walking routes are mainly off road where possible taking in footpaths, bridle paths, tracks and trails including the South Downs Way on all routes apart from the 10km route.
+There are hills and the start/finish point at Goodwood is also on top of a hill.
 The ground will be uneven at times and, if wet, it could be muddy.
 Training on a varied terrain on and off roads for all routes are advisable.
 The routes are stunning and very scenic, and we will do our best to make the whole thing as enjoyable as possible.
 By offering five different length routes we are offering five different challenges so you can choose how hard you want your challenge to be.
 Both the 45km and 60km routes are not easy and a big challenge, but with the right amount of training are achievable.

 Is there an age limit to JUST WALK?

-Those under the age of 18 must be accompanied at all times by a responsible adult on all walking routes.
+Those under the age of 18 must be accompanied at all times by a responsible adult on all routes.
+Children must be able to walk their route fully, there are not many opportunities to come off the route and do a shorter loop once you have started.
 No under 16’s are allowed on the 35km, 45km and 60km routes and those aged 16-18, as mentioned, must be accompanied by an over 18.
 There is no upper age limit but everyone’s medical condition will be taken into account when being permitted to take part in the walk.

 Is JUST WALK suitable for wheelchairs or buggies?